RandyBannister/SurveyMonkeyMicroService/README.md

 ## Used Technologies

 Spring Boot 2 is used as a runner.
 The only application which uses Spring Boot 1.5.15 is the question-service application.
 This is done to support swagger with spring-data-rest.
 As of now, swagger does not support Spring Boot 2 with spring-data-rest.
-Here is why: *https://github.com/springfox/springfox/issues/2298*

 In addition to this, below technologies are used:
 - JPA and H2 in-memory database for storing and retrieving data